hofstadter-io/hof-docs/content/first-example/simple-server/_index.md

 ---

 {{<lead>}}
+In the first section, we will
-This first example will show you how to create a generator for a Go REST server.
+create a generator for a simple Go REST server.
-You'll see all of the parts needed to create and use a __hof generator__.
-The next section will show you more advanced features and patterns.
 {{</lead>}}